wilsonmar/oss-perf/README.md

 Execution of test automation scripts are driven by Jenkins (or Bamboo, etc.) continuous integration services.

 <hr size="3">
+   Not covered in this repo are implementation details such the customized communications, spreadsheets, project plans, and proprietary tutorial materials which enterprises pay for (which fund development of this repo).

 <a name="Status">
 ## Status of component development work</a>
 This repo takes a "README driven development" approach, as described